Astrr/Astrr/README.md

 Computational photography and VR are cool!

-_And btw, my pronouns are he/them_
+_And btw, you can use any pronouns referring to me, but I prefer he/them_
 <!--
 **Astrr/Astrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.